viacheslav-lasukov/PMBoK6/Tools and Techniques/Schedule Network Analysis.md

 	- [[Simulation]]

 Additional analysis includes but is not limited to:
-- Assessing the need to aggregate schedule reserves to reduce the probability of a schedule slip when multiple paths converge at a single point in time or when multiple paths diverge from a single point in time, to reduce the probability of a schedule slip.
+- Assessing the need to aggregate [[Schedule Reserve]]s to reduce the probability of a schedule slip when multiple paths converge at a single point in time or when multiple paths diverge from a single point in time, to reduce the probability of a schedule slip.
-- Reviewing the network to see if the critical path has high-risk activities or long lead items that would necessitate use of schedule reserves or the implementation of risk responses to reduce the risk on the critical path.
+- Reviewing the network to see if the [[Critical Path]] has high-risk activities or long lead items that would necessitate use of [[Schedule Reserve]]s or the implementation of [[risk responses]] to reduce the risk on the [[Critical Path]].